-Students must attend the school that serves the geographic area where they reside.
-You can search using our
+Students must attend the school that serves the geographic area where they reside, unless they have an approved

-SchoolSite Locator tool — when you enter an address, that will generate service boundaries for that area's elementary, middle and high school.
+SchoolSite Locator tool — when you enter an address, service boundaries for that area's elementary, middle and high school will be generated.
 Please

 contact the school directly to verify it is the correct school, as service boundaries can change.

 To enroll in a General Educational Development (GED), High School Equivalency Test (HiSET), or Workforce Development Diploma (WDD) Program, visit:

 Walk-in/Mail-in: Enrollment forms and required documents can be mailed or dropped off at school offices.
 Please